betaflight/betaflight.com/docs/development/manufacturer/connector-standard.md

 | 7     | Signal 3    | Motor 3     |
 | 8     | Signal 4    | Motor 4     |

-### RX Pin Configuration
+### Serial (UART) Pin Configuration (RX, GPS, and other 5V serial devices)

-The pin configuration for the JST SH connector is as follows:
+The pin configuration for the 4 pin JST SH connector is as follows:

 | Pin # | Signal Name | Description |
 | :---- | :---------- | :---------- |